 Frequently Asked Questions

-Is treatment covered by my insurance?
+Is treatment/testing covered by my insurance?

 I currently operate exclusively on a self-pay model and do not accept insurance.
 However, many insurance companies offer out-of-network benefits.
 If you would like to use out-of-network benefits, I am happy to provide you with a superbill for you to submit to your insurance company for reimbursement.